 Baby’s Best Chance & Toddler’s First Steps

-Baby’s Best Chance Parents’ Handbook of Pregnancy and Baby Care, the Sixth Edition (2005), and Toddler’s First Steps, the Second Edition (2008) are published by the Government of British Columbia.
+Baby’s Best Chance Parents’ Handbook of Pregnancy and Baby Care, Sixth Edition (2015), and Toddler’s First Steps, Second Edition (2015) are published by the Government of British Columbia.
 Baby’s Best Chance covers ages 0 to 6 months and offers general safety tips.
 Toddler’s First Steps covers ages 6 to 36 months and include poison prevention and treatment information.
-Both of these resources are available from public health offices or via the BC Ministry of Health website: http://www.health.gov.bc.ca (select Reports and Publications).
+Both of these resources are available from public health offices or via the Healthy Families BC website.

 Canadian Poisonous Plants Information System